 Graham’s due diligence, valuation, and opinion drafting experience spans start-up and small scale venture capital investments to major corporate acquisitions valued at close to one billion dollars.
 Additionally, he has a "White Belt" in Legal Lean Sigma® and Project Management.

 Graham is a contributing author of Patent Office Litigation, Second Edition, published in 2017.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
 This second edition of Patent Office Litigation is the follow up to the first version of the book that was published in 2012 by Thomson Reuters Westlaw, which focused on the contested proceedings that were introduced under the America Invents Act that year.
 Graham is also a contributing author to the first edition of Patent Office Litigation.

 Graham earned his B.S., magna cum laude, in mechanical engineering from Virginia Polytechnic Institute and State University.
 During and after receiving his engineering degree, Graham innovated at Ethicon Endo-Surgery, part of the Johnson and Johnson family of companies.
 His engineering experience includes research and development of medical devices including the HARMONIC® Scalpel and the SEDASYS® Computer-Assisted Personalized Sedation System.

-In addition, Graham volunteers his time providing Pro Bono legal services to veterans before the U.S. Court of Appeals for Veterans Claims.
+In addition to his IP practice, Graham volunteers time providing pro bono legal services to veterans before the U.S. Court of Appeals for Veterans Claims.
 While in law school at The George Washington University, he represented indigent persons before the D.C.
-Superior court in landlord-tenant actions, as a member of D.C.
+Superior Court in landlord-tenant actions, as a member of D.C.
 Law Students in Court.

 - PTAB Bar Association